Our firm

 As described in the above, our assessment is that our activities and the way we are organised mean a low risk for a negative impact on any fundamental human rights or decent working conditions.
 However, to address regulatory requirements and provide our employees with guidance on what, and what not to do – the various entities in Pareto Securities are subject to several written instructions and policies which directly or indirectly will reduce any remaining risk of our organisation or activities resulting in negative consequences for fundamental human rights or decent working conditions.

-Employees are encouraged and required to speak up and to report any suspected or observed violations of the law, according to our Ethical Principles, or if they are asked to do something that might be a violation.
+Employees are encouraged and required to speak up and to report any suspected or observed violations of the law, according to our Code of Conduct, or if they are asked to do something that might be a violation.
 Reports may be made to a supervisor or through our anonymous whistleblowing channel.

 In our supply chain, all business partners and suppliers of goods and services to Pareto Securities are assessed prior to the order/entering any contract in relation to relevant risks with using the supplier, including sustainability risk and human rights risk.
 The Chief Operating Officer is responsible for these assessments.